Lebanese Muslim Association: Membership

 In 2002, the LMA had more than 1100 financial members, with more than 5000 members attending Friday congregational prayers and "over tens of thousands" (members and non-members) using the Association's facilities on festive occasions.

 Women's issues

 A Women’s Committee has been established to support the needs of women in the community.

 Activities

 In early 2015 the federal government intended to establish early intervention programs to counter violent extremism, as part of $630 million package.
 The LMA said they would not participate, with one source saying this is because the funding is "paltry" with a lack of ongoing financial commitment.

 The LMA received about $2m in government funds in 2014 and in 2015 it obtained several "community development and participation" grants.

-Criticism

-In an interview in April 2014 Sheik Taj El-Din Hilaly was critical the LMA, saying they, "don’t seem to have any direction".
+Politics

+For the 2011 New South Wales state election, the LMA endorsed the centre-right Liberal Party over the centre-left Labor Party.
+At that election, the Liberal-National Coalition under Barry O'Farrell won a landslide victory over the incumbent Labor government, led by Premier Kristina Keneally.

+In 2015, the LMA did not directly endorse the Liberals, during the final stages of the election campaign, the LMA criticised Opposition Leader Luke Foley.
+Foley, originally a member of the Legislative Council, won the seat of Auburn for Labor; with the seat of Auburn having one of the largest Muslim communities in the state.